 Manipulation under anesthesia

-Manipulation under anesthesia is a form of the chiropractic procedure known as manual manipulation.
-Manual manipulation is when a chiropractor flexes, mobilizes or adjusts a joint in the patient’s body to address any abnormalities in the joint, improve range of motion and relieve stiffness, pain, swelling and more.
-This procedure is often recommended after other nonsurgical treatments (like exercise and physical therapy) have failed.
-However, manipulation under anesthesia involves the patient undergoing such a procedure while under moderate to deep IV sedation, which may not be ideal for every patient.
+Manipulation under anesthesia is a form of manual manipulation therapy that involves moderate to deep IV sedation.
+Manual manipulation is when a chiropractor or physical therapist flexes, mobilizes or adjusts a joint in the patient’s body to address issues in the joint, improve range of motion and relieve stiffness, pain, swelling and more.
+This procedure is often recommended after other nonsurgical treatments, such as medication, hot/cold therapy and exercise, have been unable to provide the relief necessary for a good quality of life.

 Is it helpful?

-Proponents of this procedure say that the anesthesia allows the chiropractor to flex and mobilize the patient’s joint without worrying about the patient instinctively tensing up or wincing, which might occur if the patient were not anesthetized.
-Movements and adjustments that might have otherwise caused discomfort during the procedure can now be carried out quickly and easily, potentially providing the patient with greater range of motion and less pain.
+Proponents of this procedure say that the anesthesia allows the chiropractor or other practitioner to flex and mobilize the treatment area without worrying about the patient instinctively tensing, which often occurs if there is no anesthesia.
+Movements and adjustments that might have otherwise caused discomfort during the procedure can now be carried out quickly and easily, potentially providing a greater range of motion and less pain.

 Is it for you?

-Just like regular manual manipulation, manipulation under anesthesia has been shown to temporarily help those suffering from back pain, neck pain, inflammation, muscle spasms or other spinal conditions.
-However, certain individuals should not undergo anesthetization for various reasons, so this procedure is not for everyone.
-Before undergoing manual manipulation, you will need to consult with a physician who can evaluate the benefits of the procedure for your condition depending on your symptoms, past medical history and other factors.
+Just like regular manual manipulation, manipulation under anesthesia is designed to temporarily help those suffering from back pain, neck pain, inflammation and muscle spasms caused by spine conditions like arthritis or a herniated disc.
+However, certain people should not undergo anesthetization for various reasons, so this procedure is not for everyone.
+Before undergoing manual manipulation, you will need to consult with your doctor who can evaluate the benefits of the procedure for your condition depending on your symptoms, past medical history and other factors.
 Diagnostic testing may be required.

-If manual manipulation — under anesthesia or not — or other conservative treatments like medications, physical therapy, hydrotherapy, exercise and stretching have failed to ease your back or neck pain, contact Laser Spine Institute today.
-Whether your pain is a result of bone spurs, facet disease, a pinched nerve or any of a variety of degenerative spine conditions, we perform minimally invasive outpatient procedures that are a safer and more effective alternative to open neck or back surgery.
-You can submit your most recent MRI or CT scan for our medical staff to review and determine whether you may be a candidate.
-Don’t wait any longer to rediscover your life with pain relief!
+If manual manipulation, with or without anesthesia, combined with other conservative treatments like medications, physical therapy, hydrotherapy, exercise and stretching have been unable to ease your neck or back pain, contact Laser Spine Institute today.
+Whether your pain is a result of bone spurs, facet disease, a pinched nerve or any of a variety of degenerative spine conditions, we perform minimally invasive outpatient spine surgery that is a safer and effective alternative to traditional open neck or back procedures.^ Our highly skilled surgeons use muscle-sparing techniques that only require a less than 1-inch incision to access the spine.